Customer Segmentation: Options Marketers Should Know

-With the rise of Big Data, we know a lot more about our customers, particularly in regards to their behavior.
-Using this wealth of consumer information, we can play around with more specific and focused segmentations.
+With the rise of digital commerce and the value of data, we know a lot more about our customers, particularly in regards to their consumer characteristics and habits.
+Using this wealth of consumer information, we can achieve more specific and focused types of segmentation.

 Customer segmentation allows you to target the right customer with the right offer at the right time.
-It lets you focus on the interests of distinct groupings, rather than having to address the entire audience as a whole.
-Customer segmentation is key to adding the level of personalization that customers have come to expect.
+It lets you focus on the interests of distinct groupings rather than having to address the entire audience as a whole.

 - Makes personalization possible

-- Provides a structure for increasing customer value
+- Provides a structure for increasing customer lifetime value

 - Helps you find your most valuable customers